HarshithaRangineni96/hospital_app/README.md

-# 🏥 Hospital Admissions App
+# 🏥 Hospital Admissions Application

 A full-stack web application for managing hospital patient admissions, built with Python, Flask, SQLAlchemy, and MySQL.